How to Format an Email Message

 - Referred by [Person's Name] for [Informational Interview, Discuss XYZ, etc.]

 If you have a contact person, address your email to Dear Mr./Ms. LastName.
-If possible, find out the hiring manager's name, the information is sometimes listed in the job listing.
+If possible, find out the hiring manager's name.
+This information is sometimes included in the job listing.
 If it's not, use sites like LinkedIn to determine the contact person, or check the company's website for information.

 If there is a contact number, you can also call the company's front desk and see if the receptionist can provide information.
 Check your own network too: Do you know anyone who works at the company and might be able to share more information?